 It should be noted that the right to reproduce the text of Statutory Instruments does not extend to the Queen's Printer imprints which should be removed from any copies of the Statutory Instrument which are issued or made available to the public.
 This includes reproduction of the Statutory Instrument on the Internet and on intranet sites.
-The Royal Arms may be reproduced only where they are an integral part of the original document.
+The Royal Badge of Wales may be reproduced only where it is an integral part of the original document.

-The text of this Internet version of the Statutory Instrument which is published by the Queen's Printer of Acts of Parliament has been prepared to reflect the text as it was Made.
-A print version is also available and is published by The Stationery Office Limited as the The Food Labelling (Amendment) (England) Regulations 2005, ISBN 0110726782.
+The text of this Internet version of the Statutory Instrument has been prepared to reflect the text as it was Made.
+A print version is also available and is published by The Stationery Office Limited as the The Food Labelling (Amendment) (Wales) Regulations 2005, ISBN 0110911245.
 The print version may be purchased by clicking here.
 Braille copies of this Statutory Instrument can also be purchased at the same price as the print edition by contacting TSO Customer Services on 0870 600 5522 or e-mail: customer.services@tso.co.uk.